Skip to content Skip to footer navigation

 Re-testing existing products

 It's not uncommon for mattress manufacturers to update their products over time while selling them under the same name.
-We will re-test a mattress if the materials and/or structural design has changed, as we consider this to be a different product.
-When this happens, we put the year of release next to the model name, e.g. "Koala Mattress (2018 model)".
+We'll re-test a mattress if the materials and/or structural design has changed, as we consider this to be a different product.
+When this happens, we put the year of release next to the model name, e.g. "Koala Mattress (2021 model)".

 We contact manufacturers prior to each test to find out whether changes have been made to previously tested mattresses that are still being sold.
 If this information isn't supplied, we check the specifications for significant differences in thickness and weight, as these usually indicate changes to the design and materials.